Animaniacs: Critical response

-Critical reception was largely positive.
-The critics praised the show's inclusion of various historical figures.
-Retrospective reviews were also mostly positive.
+While Levine reviewed that the "characters and plots are generally amusing", Solomon said that the characters "never emerged [coherently]".
+A few critics dismissed individual segments used in the series.
+O'Keefe criticized individual segments featuring Buttons and Mindy, Rita and Runt, the Goodfeathers, and the Hip Hippos.
+Nora McArt of the Brainerd Dispatch dismissed some of the segments, reviewing that they "try too hard to be sophomorically outrageous, simply end[ing] up being stupid and dull".

+For the theatrical short "I'm Mad", a few critics, such as Steve Persall of St. Petersburg Times and Sean P. Means of The Salt Lake Tribune, deemed the short superior to the film.
+Writing for the New York Daily News, film critic Jami Bernard lauded the animation, deeming it similar to the original Looney Tunes cartoons.
+Paul Malcolm of LA Weekly called the short "a major disappointment".

 In 2009, IGN ranked Animaniacs as the 17th-greatest animated series of all time in their own top 100 animated series of all time list.
-Writing a retrospective review in Entertainment Weekly in 2011, praised the humor and musical numbers, including references that he was unable to understand at the time.
-In 2021, the Chicago Tribune, named it the 66th-best television series of the 1990s.
-Vanity Fair in 2023 praised the show.
+Writing a retrospective review in Entertainment Weekly in 2011, John Young praised the humor and musical numbers, including references that he was unable to understand at the time.
+In 2021, the Chicago Tribune named it the 66th-best television series of the 1990s.
+In 2023, Vanity Fair praised the show.